Akhilam-Inc/australia_bank_integration/README.md

 The app detects duplicates automatically and skips transactions already in your system.

 **Can I sync past transactions?**
-Absolutely.
-Import historical transactions for any date range you need.
+Absolutely, Import historical transactions for any date range you need.

 **Do I need technical knowledge to set this up?**
 No. If you can use ERPNext, you can set up this integration.
 We provide clear instructions for every step.